wp-plugins/wp-simple-firewall/readme.txt

 *	MOVE:		wp-login.php login protection to the Login Protect section with its own unique IP address whitelist.
 *	ADD:		Dynamically add various WordPress security features that would otherwise require wp-config.php editing.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 1.3.2 =

+*	FIXED:		Small compatibility issue with Quick Cache menu not showing.

 = 1.3.0 =